coady/waiter/README.md

 Also note `wait` objects are re-iterable provided their original delays were.

 ## async
-In Python >=3.6, waiters also support async iteration.
+Waiters also support async iteration.
 `throttle` optionally accepts an async iterable.
 `repeat`, `retry`, and `poll` optionally accept coroutine functions.